 - Successfully meet all Southwest Tech program requirements. - Receive a passing grade of C in all program courses. - Complete a minimum of 1550 theory and practical hours of training.

-Curriculum listed is tentative for the 2020-21 academic year.
-Current students should view their Degree Audit
+Curriculum listed is tentative for the 2021-22 academic year.
+Current students should view their Degree Audit in the Student Portal.

 10-504-101 Introduction to Criminal Justice Studies3